 Our R&D programs will require substantial additional capital for research, preclinical testing and clinical trials, establishing pilot scale and commercial scale manufacturing processes and facilities, and establishing and developing quality control, regulatory, marketing, sales, and administrative capabilities to support these programs.
 We expect to fund our R&D activities from a combination of cash generated from royalties and milestones from our partners in various past, ongoing, and future collaborations, and through additional equity or debt financings from third parties.
-These financings could depress the stock prices of our securities.
+These financings could depress the trading prices of our Securities.
 If additional funds are required to support our operations and such funds cannot be obtained on favorable terms, we may not be able to develop products, which will adversely impact our growth strategy.

 Our operations have consumed substantial amounts of cash since inception.
-During the years ended December 31, 2022 and 2021, we incurred R&D expenses of approximately \$134.2 million and \$113.2 million, respectively.
+During the three months ended March 31, 2024 and 2023, we incurred R&D expenses of approximately \$24.8 million and \$39.5 million, respectively, and during the years ended December 31, 2023 and 2022, we incurred R&D expenses of approximately \$101.7 million and \$134.2 million, respectively.
 We expect to continue to spend significant amounts on our growth strategy.
-We believe that our current cash and cash equivalents will enable us to continue to fund operations in the normal course of business for at least the next 12 months from the filing of this Quarterly Report on Form 10-Q. Until such time, if ever, as we can generate a sufficient amount of product revenue and achieve profitability, however, we expect to seek to finance potential cash needs.
+We believe that our current cash and cash equivalents will enable us to continue to fund operations in the normal course of business for at least the next 12 months from the filing of this Quarterly Report on Form 10-Q. Until such time, if ever, as we can generate a sufficient amount of product revenue and achieve profitability, we expect to seek to finance potential cash needs.